 - Melphalan (Alkeran)

 - Topotecan (Hycamtin)

 Learn more about chemotherapy and preparing for treatment.
 The medications used to treat cancer are continually being evaluated.
-Talking with the doctor is often the best way to learn about the medications prescribed for your child, their purpose, and their potential side effects or interactions with other medications.
-Learn more about your child’s prescriptions by using searchable drug databases.
+Talking with your child’s doctor is often the best way to learn about the medications prescribed for you, their purpose, and their potential side effects or interactions with other medications.
+Learn more about your prescriptions by using searchable drug databases.